HuveD/micro_roo_manager/roo-rules/rules-code/rules.md

 ## 5. Error Handling
 -   If `new_task` fails, review the request format against `subtask_protocol.md` and retry.
 Ensure all required parameters are correctly populated based on the subtask plan.
--   **Interpret static analysis errors:** Treat errors reported by the static analysis tool as triggers to create and delegate a correction subtask.
+-   **Interpret static analysis errors:** Treat errors reported by the static analysis tool as triggers to create and delegate a correction subtask **using the strictly defined context format**.
 -   Interpret errors or handover reasons reported by Coders to decide on the next step (e.g., delegating a correction task, escalation, reporting a blocker).

 ## 6. Final Reporting Contents